sethbrasile/PiFire/01-index.md

 * **PiSmoker** - The project that served as the inspiration for this project and where the PID controller is wholesale borrowed from.
 Special mention to Dan for providing encouraging feedback from day one of this project.
 Many thanks!
 Copyright Dan Borello. [engineeredmusings.com](http://engineeredmusings.com/pismoker/) [github](https://github.com/DBorello/PiSmoker)

-* **Circliful** - Beautiful Circle Gauges on the dashboard.
+* **Circliful** - Beautiful Circle Gauges from the original PiFire.
+This script is no longer utilized, but deserves continued recognition.
 Extra special mention for Patric for providing great support to me via GitHub.
 Copyright Patric Gutersohn & other contributors. [gutersohn.com](http://gutersohn.com/) [github](https://github.com/pguso/js-plugin-circliful)

 * **SVG Gauge** - Credits to Aniket Naik for the excellent SVG-Gauge.
 Released under the MIT License Copyright (c) 2016 [(github profile)](https://github.com/naikus) [github.com](https://github.com/naikus/svg-gauge)

+* **Bootstrap Color Picker** - Color picker for configuring the chart line colors.
+Copyright (c) 2017 Javi Aguilar.
+Released under MIT license. [github](https://github.com/itsjavi/bootstrap-colorpicker)

 * **Bootstrap** - WebUI Based on Bootstrap 4.
 Bootstrap is released under the MIT license and is copyright 2018 Twitter. [getbootstrap.com](http://getbootstrap.com)